-Her other recent producing credits include the critically acclaimed Broadway revival of Wendy Wasserstein's Pulitzer and Tony Award-winning play, THE HEIDI CHRONICLES, the Tony-nominated Broadway revival of the classic musical, ANNIE, and the Off-Broadway production and national tour of SMALL MOUTH SOUNDS.
+Her past producing credits include the critically acclaimed Broadway revival of Wendy Wasserstein's Pulitzer and Tony Award-winning play, THE HEIDI CHRONICLES, the Tony-nominated Broadway revival of the classic musical, ANNIE, and the Off-Broadway production and national tour of SMALL MOUTH SOUNDS.
 She is a member of the Broadway League, an alum of the Commercial Theater Institute, and currently serves on the boards of the Vineyard Theatre in NYC, the White Heron Theatre Company in Nantucket, and the Yale School of Drama.

 Before SHIP set sail, Sally was a lifestyle expert & brand consultant, journalist, on-air personality, and co-author (with her father, Roger Horchow) of The Art of Friendship: 70 Simple Rules for Making Meaningful Connections (St. Martin's Press, 2006.)
 Some highlights included: publishing multiple articles in The New York Times, becoming a Vegas showgirl for a day on AMC, and guest judging the Food Network’s Cupcake Wars.